-- This is the school's adjusted 2018-2019 allocation based on student weights. - Multiply the Total Refined Units by Per Unit Allocation (by grade level) to get the school's Base Resource Allocation.
+- This is the school's adjusted 2019-2020 allocation based on student weights. - Multiply the Total Refined Units by Per Unit Allocation (by grade level) to get the school's Base Resource Allocation. - Total Refined Units - Add Total Weighted Grade Level Units and the Special Population Units to get Total Refined Units.